buda-base/lds-pdi/API.md

 ```

 The returned value is a model, serialized according to the value of the HTTP `Accept:` header, with JSON-LD being the default.

+## Lexicography endpoints

+### /lexicography/entriesForChunk?chunk={chunk}&lang={lang}&cursor_start={cursor_start}&cursor_end={cursor_end}

+The endpoint returns dictionary entries corresponding to a range of characters in a context.
+It takes 4 arguments :
+- `{chunk}` is a piece of text surrounding the selected text.
+There is no restriction on its size, but we advise at least 40 characters on both sides of the selected text.
+There is no restriction on the boundaries (they can be in the middle of a word or syllable).
+- `{lang}` is the BCP47 tag of the language of the chunk
+- `{cursor_start}` and `cursor_end` represent the character coordinates of the selected text within the chunk, with the first character of the chunk having the coordinate 0.

+The result of the call is an unordered JSON array of "entries", where an entry has the following fields:
+- `word` (string): the key of the entry in the dictionary
+- `def` (string): the definition in the dictionary
+- `nb_tokens` (int): the number of tokens in the word (to help sorting the entries in the display)
+- `chunk_offset_start` and `chunk_offset_end` represent the character range of the entry in the original chunk
+- `cursor_in_entry_start` and `cursor_in_entry_end` represent the (approximate) character range of the selected text within the entry